-Everything you need to know about 5G
+Everything you need to know about 5G | Stuff

 Those numbers might look big but unless you’re a network nerd you might not know what it actually means to your daily phone use, so here’s a good real-world example.

-Vodafone recently allowed people at Manchester Airport to connect their phones to a 5G-capable router and see what difference the extra speed made to their downloads.
+Back when 5G was novel, Vodafone allowed people at Manchester Airport to connect their phones to a 5G-capable router and see what difference the extra speed made to their downloads.
 Using a Now TV pass, passing travellers were able to download a whole nine-episode series of Tin Star in just over six minutes.
 On a 4G connection the same download would take 20 minutes longer.

 But there’s more to 5G than just pure speed.
 It also has lower latency and higher capacity, so you won’t experience those annoying signal dropouts when lots of people are all trying to use their phones in the same place.

-Which phones will have 5G?
+Which phones have 5G?

-Not only will 5G be faster it’ll also give you an excuse to get a new phone.

-To connect to the network your phone will need a 5G modem inside, which the current crop of smartphones don’t have.
-A number of handsets announced at MWC do have the necessary gubbins inside, including a version of Samsung’s Galaxy S10, Huawei’s folding Mate X (above) and LG’s dual-screen LG V50 ThinQ.
+To connect to the network your phone will need a 5G modem inside, which most modern smartphones (bar Huawei, thanks to some political wrist slaps), now have.

-Add those to the Xiaomi Mi Mix 3, the next phone from OnePlus, and as-yet-unannounced phones from Sony, Honor and Oppo and it’s clear that 5G will be a mainstay of most smartphone unveilings from now on.

-One name conspicuous by its absence from that list is Apple.
-Tim Cook and co aren’t exactly famous for jumping onboard with new tech as soon as it’s available, so it seems unlikely we’ll see a 5G iPhone until the network is more widely available.
-That suggests 2020 at the earliest.
+Today, most handsets have the necessary gubbins inside, either as standard or with special versions.
+And yes, that applies to not only flagship devices but also mid-range and even budget smartphones.
+Hooray for progress.

 When will it be available?

-Note: UPDATED: Now includes info on all four major networks' 5G offerings and news of Vodafone's next step